 regulations 2006 known as TUPE.

-Saltash Town Council
+- Saltash Town Council is committed to

-good working relationship with its staff.
+relationship with its staff.

 Matters not Delegated to the